Categories of Membership

 Nonprofit and Government

-To be considered for membership in this category, the individual must hold the top communication position in the nonprofit (public charity, foundation, university, or association) or government agency and have broad responsibilities as well as meet the following criteria:
+To be considered for membership in this category, the individual must hold the top communication position in the nonprofit or government agency and have broad responsibilities, as well as meet the following criteria:

 - The individual has significant professional communications experience